mayaanne/foundations/week-1/git-new-repo-github-pages-blog.md

 By the end of this you should be able to:

 - Create a new repository
-- Know what gitHub pages is
+- Know what GitHub pages is
 - Have a skeletal framework to build your blog